apache/cordova-docs/www/docs/en/6.x/guide/hybrid/plugins/index.md

 ```

 The top-level `plugin` tag's `id` attribute uses the same
-reverse-domain format to identify the plugin package as the apps to
+reverse domain format to identify the plugin package as the apps
-they're added.
+they're added to.
 The `js-module` tag specifies the path to the common
 JavaScript interface.
 The `platform` tag specifies a corresponding
 set of native code, for the `ios` platform in this case.
 The
 `config-file` tag encapsulates a `feature` tag that is injected into